 Taking the part with patient monitoring a little further, we now have wearable gadgets available.

-Apple iWatch would be a great example to go by.
+Apple iWatch would be a great example.
 It doesn’t just act as something one can show off, but also as a portable health monitor.

-Gadgets such as these might not have the ideal accuracy that one would expect of generic medical equipment, but the error margin would be an acceptable one.
+Gadgets such as these might not have the ideal accuracy one would expect of generic medical equipment.
+However, the error margin would be acceptable.

 Read More: How Bright Does The Future of IoT Look Like?

-So, IoT devices can be used to monitor their temperature, heart rate, breathing patterns, etc.
+So, IoT devices will monitor their temperature, heart rate, breathing patterns, etc.

-And therefore detect any health-related problems a person might have, or even get help from someone if they face a medical emergency.
+Therefore, they can detect any health-related problems a person might have.
+They can even get help from someone if they face a medical emergency.

 Final Verdict

-Nothing comes without any challenges and so nither IoT.
-It has its own share of challenges, especially in the healthcare sector.
+Nothing comes without any challenges, and neither does IoT.
+It has its share of challenges, especially in the healthcare sector.

-For example, the aggregation of data isn’t all that difficult, but doctors and other specialists would need analytically checked data, which would then point towards the data that is actually valuable, based, on which the doctor would take an action.
+For example, aggregating data isn’t all that difficult.
+However, doctors and other specialists need to check the data analytically.
+This would then point towards the valuable data; based on this, the doctor would take action.

-An Internet of Things Application Development Company is expected to rise above such challenges.
-It is expected to make use of every amazing feature that this technology has to offer, in order to bring about a large-scale positive transformation in the way the healthcare system is run everywhere.
-With IoT having so much to offer it’s not going to be an impossible task at all!
+An Internet of Things Application Development Company will rise above such challenges.
+We expect it to use every amazing feature this technology has to offer.
+This will bring about a large-scale positive transformation in how we run healthcare systems everywhere.
+With IoT having so much to offer, it won’t be an impossible task!

 AboutChetan Sheladiya